KTamas03/web-scraping-challenge/README.md

   - Open Jupyter Notebook, type 'Jupyter Notebook'

 ## Installing
+I installed the following:
+  - Chromedriver (windows x64) (go to: https://googlechromelabs.github.io/chrome-for-testing/#stable, select a stable version of Chromedriver that is suitable for your pc.
+Unzip the files and make sure that the folder path containing the files is added to Environment Variables > Path on your pc.)

-Need to install the following:
+Open 'Anaconda Prompt', activate dev environment (see Getting Started section above), then install the following:
-  - Chromedriver (windows x64)
-  - Selenium = Beautiful Soup and splinter = automates web browser: pip install "splinter[selenium4]"
+  - Splinter library with optional dependency Selenium to automate tasks on websites, type: pip install "splinter[selenium4]"
-  - Beautiful Soup = pip install bs4
+  - Beautiful Soup library for web scraping, type: pip install bs4
-  - to parse websites = pip install html5lib
+  - html5lib library to parse websites, type: pip install html5lib
-  - to parse websites = pip install lxml

-## Usage
-A step by step series of examples that tell you how to get a development env running.

-## Contributing
-Contributors names.